aspose-html/Aspose.HTML-Products/html/net/_index.md

 <p>Using Aspose.HTML for .NET in your project allows you to perform the following tasks:</p>

-<p><a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">create or load HTML-based documents</a> from a file, URL, string, or stream;</br>
+<p><a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Create or load HTML-based documents</a> from a file, URL, string, or stream.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">convert documents</a> between popular formats;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Convert documents</a> between popular formats.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">create custom message handlers</a> to do a specific task;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Create custom message handlers</a> to do a specific task.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">navigate HTML documents</a> using XPath Query or CSS Selector;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Navigate HTML documents</a> using XPath Query or CSS Selector.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">edit HTML files</a> by inserting new nodes, removing, or editing the content of existing nodes;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Edit HTML files</a> by inserting new nodes, removing, or editing the content of existing nodes.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">render documents</a> with high quality;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Render documents</a> with high quality.</br>
-<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">extract data from the web</a>, download a video or audio by its URL;</br>
+<a href="https://docs.aspose.com/html/net/working-with-documents/creating-a-document/" target="_blank">Extract data from the web</a>, download a video or audio by its URL.</br>
 and more</p>

 {{< /blocks/products/pf/tab-content >}}